Agent Deployment in Special Environments

 #1.
 Special K8s CNI

-In common K8s environments, the DeepFlow Agent can collect full-stack observability signals, as shown in the top left of the figure below:
+In common K8s environments, DeepFlow Agent can collect full-stack observability signals, as shown in the upper left corner of the figure below:

 • When two Pods on the same Node communicate, data can be collected from two locations: eBPF Syscall and cBPF Pod NIC.